 Louie and I first fell in love with Santa Barbara (and each other, coincidentally) when we moved here in 2000 to attend college at UCSB.
 We met during the first week of freshman year and got married 10 years later.
 After graduating college, I moved back to the LA area to attend law school at Pepperdine University.
 Louie stayed in Santa Barbara for two years, working for a small start-up company.
 In 2006 I convinced Louie to join me in LA with the promise that we would return to Santa Barbara one day.
 That opportunity came in 2016, when I got offered a job working as an attorney for Santa Barbara County.
 Louie owns an office products business and was able to relocate the business to Goleta.

 My professional career as an attorney began in 2008, when I was admitted to the California State Bar.
-I have spent the past 10 years representing local government agencies.
+I spent over 10 years representing local government agencies.
 I was first employed at a private litigation firm as outside counsel representing the County of Los Angeles, before moving to “in-house” counsel positions at Los Angeles and then Santa Barbara County.
 My law practice has focused on litigation, civil rights, employment, and land use law.

 Our family is thrilled to be living in Santa Barbara and we are so grateful to be a part of the CBB/BHY/JLP community and for the wonderful friendships we have made as a result.
 I am so honored to serve on the CBB board as Jewish Learning Programs Trustee!